Gordonstoun: Prefects

-Captains of House are slightly different though in that they play a more personal role for pupils who want to voice problems with conditions within the house and this often means that House Captains are responsible for many more pupils.
-This difference is more evident in their original title of 'Helper'.
-They tend to be in close contact with the housemaster so that any issues requiring immediate attention can be dealt with as well as being able to relay any general ideas or concerns in the House Captains' Council which meet once every two weeks.
-At the meeting a teacher is present, and minutes are taken so that they can be passed onto the Colour Bearers (CBs).

 Colour Bearers get their name from a band of purple they wear as insignia on their uniform, purple being one of the school's colours.
 They are elected by the pupils and the staff, similar to Eton's Pop, and have important roles in the school community as a whole.
 Unlike captains they keep their positions for a whole year unless they are demoted as a punishment for untoward behaviour.
 They meet every week with the Headmaster to attend to a wide range of school matters.
 As well as this they are responsible for minor roles which would otherwise be taken up by teaching staff such as, maintaining the refectory and the library and for serving drinks behind the bar at the weekly socials in addition to organising major school wide events that take place throughout the year.

 From the CBs a boy and a girl are chosen to be Guardians for the academic term.
 These are the Head Pupils for the entire school and only normally 6 people a year are allowed to have this position.
 The term Guardian comes from the name of the supportive rulers of Plato's ideal state.
-Like the staff, they are closely involved in the management and well-being of the school.